chbrandt/vespaapp/docs/README.md

 Interactive maps are provided by [Leaflet](https://leafletjs.com/).
 And [Bootstrap](https://getbootstrap.com/) is user to provide an responsive, elegant interface allowing the user to access the App either a mobile device or a desktop computer.

+The next figure depicts such environment: language, frameworks and libraries used.